nuchyobitva/Py_Learning/ezcodes/smile_rand/readme.md

-# Welcome to my Py_Learning repository
+# Welcome to my Emoji Generator

 This program can generate emoji strings of needed length and emoji scale.